tokusumi/fastapi-cloudauth/README.md

 ## Development - Contributing

-Please read the [CONTRIBUTING](../CONTRIBUTING.md) how to setup development environment and testing.
+Please read [CONTRIBUTING](./CONTRIBUTING.md) for how to set up the development environment and testing.